firebase/flutterfire/docs/setup/_setup_main.md

     flutter run
     ```

-You’re all set!
+You're all set!
 Your Flutter apps are registered and configured to use Firebase.

 ### Available plugins {: #available-plugins}